 The concept of The Villages began back in the 1960’s, when Michigan businessman Harold Schwartz saw an opportunity during one of Florida’s land booms.
 The Florida grasslands were not only abundant but also a bargain for the times.
 Schwartz like other developers bought huge parcels of land with the hope of attracting Northern retirees to the lush Florida paradise.

 His vision came to fruition when he and his partner Al Tarrson opened a trailer park, Orange Blossom Gardens, on the present site of The Villages.
 Schwartz eventually bought out his partner and brought in his son Gary Morse.
 Taking the lead from other successful retirement communities like Del Webb’s Sun City, Schwartz and his son started adding amenities to the community like banks, shops and of course golf courses.
 Orange Blossom Gardens grew and grew until in 1992 it was renamed The Villages.
 The community continued to flourish and by the early 2000’s the population was over 25,000 residents.

 The rest, as they say, is history.
-Today The Villages has a population of over 100,000 residents.
+Today The Villages has a population of over 125,000 residents.
 It encompasses 3 counties, mainly Sumter but also parts of Lake and Marion Counties.
-It boasts 39 golf courses, 1800 clubs and activities, and 3 town squares.
-In 2012 Forbes Magazine ranked The Villages as the #1 fastest growing small town.* Taken directly from The Villages forum Talkofthevillages.com, read what the residents are saying about moving to and living in The Villages.
+It boasts 50 golf courses, 2500 clubs and activities, and 3 town squares.
+Curious about life in the Villages?
+Check out the popular forum Talkofthevillages.com to see what people who live here are saying!

 Best Way to See The Villages